Alexander Stanier: Between the wars

 Stanier decided to pursue a military career when the war ended, and he continued in the Army rather than manage the family estates when his father died in 1921 and he succeeded to the baronetcy as Sir Alexander Stanier.
 He was promoted to lieutenant on 21 June 1919.
 He served with the 1st Battalion, Welsh Guards in Germany, Egypt and Gibraltar, being the battalion adjutant in 1923–26, with a promotion to captain on 1 October 1924.
-From 1927 to 1930 he was Military Secretary to the Governor of Gibraltar, successively serving General Sir Charles Monro and General Sir Alexander Godley.
-He was promoted to major on 1 October 1932 and to lieutenant-colonel on 18 May 1939.
+From 1927 to 1930 he was military secretary to the governor of Gibraltar, successively serving General Sir Charles Monro and General Sir Alexander Godley.

+He relinquished this assignment in January 1930 and was promoted to major on 1 October 1932 and to lieutenant-colonel on 18 May 1939.

 Second World War

 Boulogne

 On the outbreak of the Second World War, Stanier was given the task of raising a second Battalion of the Welsh Guards.
 In May 1940, when it became clear that the Battle of France was lost and that the British Expeditionary Force would have to be evacuated, 2nd Welsh Guards and 2nd Irish Guards were hastily sent (as 20th Independent Infantry Brigade) to Boulogne to cover the withdrawal of British troops through that port.
 This was a hazardous operation and could easily have led to the destruction or capture of the force, but Stanier made his dispositions soundly, and although badly mauled his battalion was successfully evacuated by the Royal Navy while destroyers engaged German tanks on the quay.
 Stanier was awarded his first Distinguished Service Order for his bravery and leadership during this two-day operation.